 Are you planning a trip to Mexico City?
 If so, you’re in for a treat!
 Mexico City is one of the most vibrant and exciting cities in the world.
 The city is home to some of the best museums, parks, and ancient ruins in the country.
 It’s also a great place to enjoy Mexican cuisine and learn about the country’s rich history.
-To help you plan your trip, I’ve compiled a list of the 15 Top Tourist Attractions in Mexico City.
+To help you plan your trip, I’ve compiled a list of the 15 Best and Fun Things to Do in Mexico City.
 Trust me, you won’t want to miss any of these!

 Zocalo is the heart of Mexico City and one of the top tourist attractions in the city.
 It’s where the country’s independence was declared in 1813, and it’s also where, in 1910, the Mexican Revolution began.

 Today, Zocalo is one of the largest public squares in the world, measuring over 50,000 square meters.
 This place is popular with locals and tourists alike, and it’s a great place to people-watch or simply take in the sights and sounds of Mexico City.
 On any given day, you’ll find musicians and performers entertaining the crowds.

 At the center of Zocalo is a Mexican flag raised on a central pole.
 The flag is raised and lowered each day in a colorful ceremony, and it’s also worth noting that the national anthem was first sung here in 1854.